© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Watermen's Hall is a scheduled monument protected by Historic England under reference 1002034.
 View the official record →

-Watermen's Hall is a seventeenth-century guild hall located in London, Middlesex, constructed for the Company of Watermen and Lightermen.
+Watermen's Hall is a Grade I listed building located in London, constructed in the seventeenth century as the headquarters of the Company of Watermen and Lightermen.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002034.

 Watermen's Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002034.